irena-flextool/flextool/docs/tutorial.md

 The `unit` *coal_plant* and the `node` *coal_market* need to be added to the *coal* alternative from the `Entity Alternative` sheet.

-You might be wondering why `commodity` was not added.
-The simple answer is that it is active by default.
-Deeper reason is that it is not a structural entity.
-It can be part of the model only by being connected to a node.
-Therefore, it is used only if the node is used.
+You might be wondering why `commodity` does not need to be added to the `Entity Alternative`.
+The direct reason is that it is active by default.
+This can be assumed, since it does not matter if a commodity is in a model, but it is not used.
+It will be used only if the node using the commodity is included in the model.

 - Add relationships entities: